adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/carousel/v1/carousel/README.md

 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

 - `jcr:title` - optional title text
 - `titleType` - the HTML heading element type used for rendering the title text.
 If missing, the component falls back to the type defined in the component policy of the specific carousel implementation

+### Parameters

+The Carousel component provides an HTL template with the following parameters:

+- `carousel` - an object of type `com.adobe.cq.wcm.core.components.models.Component`
+               with the extra properties: `titleType` and `items`.
+               The `titleType`specifies the HTML element used to render the carousel title and falls back to `h2` if missing.
+               The `items` property holds the carousel items to display if the `items` template parameter is missing.
+- `items` - the collection of items to display.
+If missing, `carousel.items` is used.
+- `componentType` - a prefix for the HTML classes used in the component with default value `carousel`

 ## BEM Description